HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 plenty of stories that depict domestic animals thriving without human care,

 which in reality is not typically the case.
 Does the story show potentially dangerous interactions with animals?
 We see many picture books where children lay on or hug their dogs.
-Although many dogs will tolerate this behaviour, most tend not like it and the inability to read dog body language may lead to injury.
+Although many dogs will tolerate this behaviour, most tend to dislike it and the inability to read dog body language may lead to injury.
 The vast majority of dog bites that children receive are from a family or friends’ dog.
-Ask students to point out interactions that may be
+Ask students to point out interactions that may be unsafe.

 Does the story depict animals with human characteristics (anthropomorphize)?

 • There are many stories where animals are anthropomorphized, or depicted with human characteristics – Disney has plenty of examples of this.
 Although these can be wonderful stories, they don’t typically build empathy for, or understanding of, different animal species.
-But some degree of anthropomorphization can be positive if relationships with, and treatment of animals are realistic or if the story fosters moral lessons about how to recognize self in others which helps to build perspective taking.
+However, some degree of anthropomorphization can be positive if the treatment of animals and the portrayal of human-animal relationships are realistic, or if the story fosters moral lessons about how to recognize self in others, which helps to build perspective-taking skills.

 Are wild animals realistically portrayed?